 *Ideally, you should be alerted whenever your system detects something.
 In most cases, you are notified before the authorities so that you have a chance to check it out via video link or to put in the appropriate cancellation code.
 If your system is tied directly to the authorities, then you may only have a delay in which to cancel the alarm before they are automatically notified.

-Part of managing a store is ensuring the safety of your employees and customers as well as protecting your assets.
-When considering the best business security system, determine your needs first.
-Also think hard about whether you want to be locked into a contract, as these are notoriously difficult to get out of.
+Part of managing a business is ensuring the safety of your employees and customers as well as protecting your assets.
+This means assessing vulnerabilities and identifying specific requirements is crucial when choosing the best security system for businesses.
+Consider each provider’s terms and ability to scale, then decide whether you want to be locked into a contract, as these are notoriously difficult to get out of.